 Knowing the reality puts things into perspective.
 One is not getting hired because of his/her resume.
 A good resume is important in securing the first round of interview or any further stage of assessment, but beyond that it is your personal quality and experiences that determine how far you will go in the recruitment process.
 One can be a president who does routine stuff without taking any initiative or one can be just a member of a club who takes a proactive role in doing things.
 When your interviewer points at one item on your resume and asks you to “tell more about it”, it is a moment when your self-true is being seen without the cover of a resume.
 Hence since campus activities are being looked into by employers, Digital Senior strongly advises you to look for meaningful experiences.
 By doing that, interview is a time when you shine!

 Of course a gentle reminder: if you are studying in NUS and NTU, CCA involvements also give you hall points that you need to apply for a place in a residential hall.
 But the importance of CCA definitely goes beyond hall application, as you have seen in the analysis above.
 With enough due diligence, you will definitely find a CCA that is the best of 3 worlds.
 Last but not least, doing what you like is the most important criterion in making a decision, and selecting a CCA is no exception.
-Consult your heart carefully and you will know the answer.Contribute to Digital Senior: Want to share your thoughts or experiences to help other students just like you?
-Hesitate no more.
-Find out more about submitting an article to Digital Senior and reach out to thousands of readers!
+Consult your heart carefully and you will know the answer.Review your course Have something to say about your course?
+Help other people with your review and get rewarded at the same time.
+Find out more about submitting a review to Digital Senior.